 What is formative assessment?

-Formative assessment gauges a child’s understanding during the learning process.
-It helps teachers answer essential questions like: Is the learning on track?
-What teaching strategies should be removed or improved?
-For example, imagine teaching preschoolers numbers 1-10, but most didn’t grasp the concept.
-Formative assessment provides teachers with real-time feedback to recognize where the children are unable to grasp concepts and gives them data to address any issues immediately.
+For example, imagine teaching preschoolers numbers one through 10, but most children do not grasp the concept.
+Formative assessment provides teachers with real-time feedback to recognize where the children struggle and gives them data to address any issues immediately.

 Formative assessment helps preschool teachers adjust instruction to meet each child’s needs as they grow and change.
 For example, a child finding it difficult to grasp concepts from a workbook might benefit from using physical objects or playing a game.
 Common examples of formative assessment include observation, one-to-one conversations, and samples of children’s work.